 Leadership

 Mitotic Phase (M Phase):

-Mitosis: The nucleus of the cell divides, ensuring each daughter cell receives an identical set of chromosomes.
+Mitosis: The cell's nucleus undergoes division, making sure each daughter cell inherits an identical set of chromosomes.

 Prophase: Chromosomes condense, becoming visible structures.
-The nuclear envelope breaks down, and spindle fibers begin to form.
+The nuclear envelope disintegrates, and spindle fibers start to develop.

 Metaphase: Chromosomes align along the equatorial plane (metaphase plate) of the cell.

 Telophase: Chromosomes arrive at the poles.
-Nuclear envelopes re-form around each set of chromosomes, and the spindle fibers disassemble.
+New nuclear envelopes form around each group of chromosomes, and the spindle fibers break down.
 Chromosomes begin to decondense.

 Cytokinesis: The division of the cytoplasm and organelles to form two daughter cells.

-In animal cells: A cleavage furrow forms, which deepens until the cell is pinched into two separate cells.
+In animal cells: A cleavage furrow develops and deepens until the cell splits into two distinct cells.

-In plant cells: A cell plate, consisting of vesicles containing cell wall material, forms at the equator.
+In plant cells: A cell plate made up of vesicles carrying cell wall materials forms at the center of the cell.
 The cell plate gradually develops into a new cell wall that separates the daughter cells.

+Leadership